pateichler/flask-rec-league/docs/source/deploy.rst

 	In the configuration, the static route is protected by the ``auth_request`` to prevent outside users gaining access to scorecard pictures.

-If you planning to upload scorecard pictures and expect the file size to be large, increase the max file size by adding the following line in ``/etc/nginx/nginx.connf``:
+If you planning to upload scorecard pictures and expect the file size to be large, increase the max file size by adding the following line in ``/etc/nginx/nginx.connf`` in the ``http`` section:

 .. code-block::